pairinstability/LAO/docs/design.md

 Currently dense matrices are backed by `std::vector`.
 Ideally, `std::mdspan` but thats a C++23 feature that isn't supported by all compilers.

-specializations:
-- `Vector`
-- `Symmetric`
-- `Hermitian`
-- `Triangular`

-These specializations may modify the backing storage and eliminate certain methods as they are not applicable.

 constructors:

 - `Matrix()`